mrjleo/mrjleo.github.io/src/projects.md

 ## Ranking Models

 This repository contains the implementations of our ranking models as well as some baselines.
-It supports training, validation, testing and re-ranking.
+It supports training, validation, testing, and re-ranking.

 [GitHub](https://github.com/mrjleo/ranking-models)